av3157/TextSummarizer/summarizer-app/README.md

 streamlit run src/app.py
 ```

-Once the application is running, you can enter your text in the provided textbox, and the summarized version will be displayed below.
+Once the application is running, you can enter your text in the provided textbox, a desired length of summary, and the summarized version will be displayed below.